VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBCallback(arrow(this)).md

                 x will 6

 Why class methods are not bound to context by default?
-Because methods are bound by defualt to the instance of the class or manually by using bind() or arrow function.
+Because methods are bound by default to the instance of the class or manually by using bind() or arrow function.

 Here is an example to illustrate the reason class methods do not